What Bash Scripting Is and Why Server Administrators Rely on It

 fi

 Check exit codes after commands that might fail, such as database connections, file operations, or network calls.
-This lets you handle errors gracefully instead of continuing as if nothing went wrong.
+This lets you handle errors gracefully instead of continuing as if nothing went wrong, which can lead to cascading failures or corrupted data.

 Real-World Example: Daily Server Health Report

-Combining everything covered in this guide, here is a practical script that generates a daily server health report and emails it if any metric is concerning.
+Combining everything covered in this guide, here is a practical script that generates a daily server health report and emails it if any metric requires attention.

 #!/bin/bash